NEWFANE -- On Wednesday morning, Heather Sperling's classroom was a series of raised garden beds outside NewBrook Elementary School.

 In a statement issued with the announcement of Sperling's honor, NewBrook Principal Chris Pratt said administrators are "very proud of her, and I personally feel that they could not have picked a better person to give the award to."

 However, Farm to School supporters also emphasized that the NewBrook's initiative is a team effort that includes administrators such as Pratt and Windham Central Supervisory Union Superintendent Steven John; NewBrook staff; students; and community members.
-The latter group, Sperling said, is vitally important to the program's success.

 "We'd really like to reach out to the community and have them be more of a part of what's going on here, and vice-versa," she said.